linkfluence/radarly-py/README.rst

 ``pip install radarly-py`` will install the package and all its dependencies.

 .. note:: ``pandas`` is not a dependency of ``radarly-py`` but it is strongly
-    advise to use to explore all objects storing quantitative datas.
+    advise to use to explore all objects storing quantitative data.

 Quickstart